CIDS-484-Spring-2024/Nature-s-Keepers/README.md

 NOTE: The video explaining the code chunk is: https://github.com/CIDS-484-Spring-2024/Nature-s-Keepers/blob/main/Nature-s-Keepers_Milestone1.html%20at%20main%20·%20CIDS-484-Spring-2024_Nature-s-Keepers.mp4
 (You will need to look at the raw, the video was too big to embed in the README)

+NOTE2: The video explaining Milestone 2 is: https://github.com/CIDS-484-Spring-2024/Nature-s-Keepers/blob/main/Nature-s-Keepers_Milestone2.mp4
+(You will need to look at the raw again, I do not know how to fix that yet)